-For the second situation trees where 'planted' in several blocks, similar to parks.
+For the second situation trees in the design where planted in several blocks, similar to parks.
 The blocks where all placed in 'empty' spaces, such as open squares or fallow land.
 To be able to accurately compare the two situations, a similar size of 13000 m has been used.
-Considering the available space this resulted in 7 area's of 1000m and 2 of 3000m (figure 11).
+Considering the available space this resulted in 7 area's of 1000m and 2 of 3000m (figure 10).

-Figure 11 Locations of the different blocks placed for the second design.
-The white circles show the location of the smaller parks $(1000 \text{ m}^2)$ .
-The red circles show the location of the bigger parks $(3000 \text{ m}^2)$
+Figure 10 Locations of the different blocks placed for the second design.
+The white circles show the location of the smaller parks (1000 $m^2$ ).
+The red circles show the location of the bigger parks (3000 $m^2$ )